-Common social media questions I get regarding social media profiles are: How many profiles should I have?
+The most common social media questions I get regarding social media profiles are: How many profiles should I have?
 Which social media platforms should I be on?
+What’s the best strategy?

-My belief is that you shouldn’t just create social media profiles because of the buzz about the different platforms and because everyone else says they are using them.
+Plenty of the “social media experts” answer these questions saying that the best option is to be everywhere.
+I disagree with this.
+My belief is that you shouldn’t just create social media profiles because of the buzz about the different platforms and because everyone else says they are using them and they are saying that you should be using them too.

 Wow, 300 social media profiles, good job!

-Covering all this ground is very ineffective.
-Trying to do too many things at the same time equals losing focus.
-The results will not be positive nor productive.
+Creating too many profiles and covering all this ground is very ineffective way of spending your time.
+Trying to do too many things at the same time equals you losing focus.
+The results will not be positive nor productive and you will not get any closer to reaching your objectives or your goals.

 Have a clearly defined specialty